Protein and Immune Systems Biology

 Some of these servers are also available via the Immune Epitope Database (IEDB)

-The immunological bioinformatics group has made the folowing online tools available:
+The Protein and Immune Systems Biology Group has made the folowing online tools available:

 Motif recognition in protein sequences by Gibbs sampler

 Development of neural network and weight matrix prediction methods for protein sequences

 Easy browsing and visualisation of MHC class I and II binding motifs

 Visualisation epitope positions relative to a reference strain

 Identification of sites significantly correlated with phenotype in a multiple alignment with phenotype assignments